-Textbooks and supplies are estimated to be approximately S\$1,500 (plus 7% GST) per year.
+Textbooks and supplies are estimated to be approximately \$\$1,500 per year.
 This cost is not included as part of the tuition.

 Cancellation and Refund Policies

 The Institute's Cancellation Policy

 Applicants who have not visited the school prior to enrollment will have the opportunity to withdraw without penalty within three (3) business days following either the regularly scheduled orientation procedures or following a tour of the school facilities and inspection of equipment where training and services are provided.